DavidSM64/Diddy-Kong-Racing/README.md

 What can be done, but not essential.

 * Split the asm files into smaller ones.
 This has been partially done, but nowhere near complete.
-* Determine the compression format used for levels and objects.

 ### Future